13 Oct 2019

 First of all, what's the purpose of the temple?
 Jesus, quoted from the Old Testament say, “It is written with regards to the temple, God's house - My house, shall be called a house of prayer.”
 [Matthew 21:13] Now I want you to realize the temple is a place for prayer, but it is more than prayer as well.
 It's not just where people gather to pray, but there are other things that are mentioned.

 How do you know that?
 Well, He quoted from the Old Testament, “It is written…” So this is a direct quotation from Isaiah 56.
 So centuries before Jesus entered the temple, Isaiah had already written God's plan for the temple.
-Here in Isaiah 56:7, it has said, “These, I will bring to My holy mountain and make them joyful in My house of prayer, their burnt offerings and their sacrifices will be accepted on My altar, for My house shall be called a house of prayer for all people.”
+Here in Isaiah 56:7, it is said, “These, I will bring to My holy mountain and make them joyful in My house of prayer, their burnt offerings and their sacrifices will be accepted on My altar, for My house shall be called a house of prayer for all people.”

 So even a very simple look at verse 7, will reveal to you that the House of Prayer is not just for prayer, although prayer must be included.
 But it's also a place where people rejoice, a place where people bring their offerings, a place where people offer their sacrifices.